Estimate Time6 min

 If you have a financial need, your retirement plan may offer loan and withdrawal options.
 If you have a workplace savings plan with Fidelity and want to learn about your options, log in to NetBenefits® to see your options.

-For some people, the combination of lost income and medical bills could mean that declaring bankruptcy is the best choice for their future.
-Workplace savings accounts like 401(k)s are usually protected from creditors.
-Rollover IRAs are as well.
-Traditional IRAs and Roth IRAs are protected up to a limit: $1,512,350.1 It’s not an easy decision, but it may be the only option in some cases.
-Be sure to speak with a lawyer before making any decisions.
+Under certain circumstances, the combination of lost income and medical bills could mean that declaring bankruptcy is the best option.
+Workplace savings accounts like 401(k)s are usually protected from creditors, and rollover IRAs are too.
+(Traditional IRAs and Roth IRAs are protected up to a limit: $1,512,350.1) Be sure to speak with a lawyer before making any decisions.

 Pay bills.
 Track spending.
 Pay $0 in account fees.